-- C. Introduce Agenda.

-- Selection of the Notifier

-- Homicide Survivor Reactions

-- Homicide Survivor Panel

-- Protocol for Death Notification

-- D. Define Audience (EMT's other medical professionals, counselors, victim advocates, clergy, other).

-- E. Explain contents of training packets.

-- F. Explain accreditation and CEU procedures.

-- G. Address practical concerns: restrooms, meals, parking, etc.

-- II.
-Overview (Preferably taught by an EMT or other medical professional)

-- A. Dealing with sudden, violent death is a very big problem in this country.
-It touches many professionals on a daily basis: law enforcement officers, emergency medical personnel, funeral directors, clergy, mental health counselors, and victim advocates.
+- C. Introduce Agenda. - Selection of the Notifier - Homicide Survivor Reactions - Homicide Survivor Panel - Protocol for Death Notification - D. Define Audience (law enforcement, chaplains, victim advocates, other). - E. Explain contents of training packets. - F. Explain accreditation and CEU procedures. - G. Address practical concerns: restrooms, meals, parking, etc. - II.
+Overview (preferably taught by a law enforcement officer) - A. Dealing with sudden, violent death is a very big problem in this country.
+It touches many professionals on a daily basis: law enforcement officers, emergency medical personnel, funeral directors, clergy, mental health counselors, and victim advocates. - B. (Following are national statistics.
+Trainer may prefer to use local or state statistics.) - About 470 people in the U.S. are murdered each week (Department of Justice, 1995).

-- B. (Following are national statistics.
-Trainer may prefer to use local or state statistics.) - About 470 people in the U.S. are murdered each week (Department of Justice, 1995). - The number of youth under 18 arrested for murder rose from 23 per week in 1985 to 57 per week in 1994 (FBI, 1995). - About 780 people in the U.S. are killed in vehicular crashes each week.
-(National Center for Statistics & Analysis, June, 1995). - Crashes are the number one killer of Americans aged 1-34 (National Center for Statistics & Analysis, June, 1995). - More than 320 of the 780 weekly vehicular crash victims die in crashes that are alcohol and other drug related (National Center for Statistics & Analysis, June 1995). - The Oklahoma City bombing killed nearly 300 people, and that terrorist attack was unquestionably a national crisis.
+- The number of youth under 18 arrested for murder rose from 23 per week in 1985 to 57 per week in 1994 (FBI, 1995). - About 780 people in the U.S. are killed in vehicular crashes each week (National Center for Statistics & Analysis, June, 1995). - Crashes are the number one killer of Americans aged 1-34 (National Center for Statistics & Analysis, June, 1995). - More than 320 of the 780 weekly vehicular crash victims die in crashes that are alcohol and other drug related (National Center for Statistics & Analysis, June 1995). - The Oklahoma City bombing killed nearly 300 people, and that terrorist attack was unquestionably a national crisis.
 Yet, drunk drivers kill more than that every single week in this country. - All of these victims leave behind hundreds of thousands of parents, children, spouses, brothers, sisters, and friends whose lives are forever changed. - C. Looking at it from this broader perspective, we are a country of the walking wounded.